Development of Spock: Recasting for the Kelvin timeline

 Nimoy made his final appearance as Spock as a cameo in the 2013 film, Star Trek Into Darkness.
 Abrams approached him and asked for a favor, and Nimoy agreed as he felt that the lines could only be said by his version of Spock and was about the character itself.
-The appearance was kept a secret until the premiere, as it was shot at Bad Robot Productions headquarters in Santa Monica, California, with only Nimoy and Abrams present.
+The appearance was kept a secret until the premiere, as it was shot at Bad Robot headquarters in Santa Monica, California, with only Nimoy and Abrams present.
 Nimoy did not rule out a further appearance as Spock, saying that he would hear what Abrams had to offer since he considered him a friend and he had done "a great thing for Star Trek".
 Nimoy died on February 27, 2015, ahead of the production of the third Kelvin timeline film, Star Trek Beyond.
 Quinto later said at a Beyond fan event, "In a way I feel like he’s more a part of this film than he was the other two.
 We were all so cognizant of his absence but I think in the face of that, we all held him in our hearts more fully.
 Everyone on this film showed up to work in the spirit of celebrating his life and his indelible contribution to this franchise...
 He’s there in a really powerful way."
 Director Justin Lin confirmed that there would be an indication that Spock from the main timeline had died in the film.